Current vacancies and elections

 The spending return templates can be found at The Electoral Commission - Guidance for candidates and agents at local government elections in England

-West Suffolk District Council (Abbeygate ward) by-election - Thursday 7 May 2026
+West Suffolk Council (Abbeygate ward) by-election - Thursday 7 May 2026

-An election to fill the vacancy on West Suffolk Council (Abbeygate Ward) will be held on Thursday 7 May 2026.
+An election to fill the vacancy on West Suffolk Council (Abbeygate Ward) took place on Thursday 7 May 2026.
+The result can be found on West Suffolk Council (Abbeygate ward) by-election - 7 May 2026.

 Candidates and agents